Brandon Crawford Player Props: Giants vs. Cardinals

 Brandon Crawford At The Plate

-- Crawford has a double, three home runs and seven walks while batting .164.
+- Crawford is hitting .154 with a double, three home runs and seven walks.

-- In seven of 17 games this season (41.2%), Crawford has reached base safely via hit, and that includes multiple hits twice.
+- This year, Crawford has recorded at least one hit in seven of 19 games (36.8%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.